 DPP-4 inhibitors don’t cause low blood glucose, a condition called hypoglycemia.
 But you’re at risk for low blood glucose if you also take diabetes pills or insulin that can cause hypoglycemia.
 Low blood glucose can make you feel hungry, dizzy, nervous, shaky, or confused.
 You can learn what to eat or drink to bring your blood glucose level back up to normal.

-DPP-4 inhibitors can cause a runny nose, sore throat, headache, or diarrhea.
+DPP-4 inhibitors can cause a runny nose, sore throat, headache, diarrhea, or joint pains.
 They may also cause inflammation of your pancreas, skin rash, hives, swelling of your face, or trouble breathing.
 Ask your doctor which signs to watch for and what to do if those signs happen.

 Talk with your doctor about your diabetes medicines.
 Ask about whether there are other medicines that can help you.
 Tell your doctor about any side effects you have from your medicines.
 Be sure to tell your doctor about your other health conditions and whether you’re pregnant or planning to become pregnant.
 Then your doctor can make the best choice of medicine for you.